 It depends.
 There are a lot of choices to make when starting a new knitting project.
 How am I going to cast on and cast off?
 What color yarn?
 What weight yarn?
 What fiber is best for the type of knit project?
 Superwash or regular?
 Organic?
 Natural vs. synthetic?
 Who is it for?
 What fiber will feel best on my/their skin?
 How long is it going to take?
 What size do I need to make?
 Can I try it on as I go?
 Will the recipient care for it properly?
 There are enough to make your head spin if you let yourself get carried away.
 One of the most important aspects of a new knitting project is knowing how much yarn to buy.
 While it’s not an exact science because everyone knits at different tensions, here are a few tips for estimating yarn yardage.
 (Yarn length is usually measured in yards, hence ‘yard’age.
 Just pay attention to the units when reading patterns and yarn labels.
-Convert if necessary)
+Convert to or from metric if necessary)

 Here are two ways to think about finding out how much yarn you need for a knitting project: